maxtkc/mvths-wiki/docs/028a-for-loops.rst

     delay(10);
   }

-There are three parts to the for loop.
+There are three steps to creating a *for loop*.

 ::

-   Set the initial value: x = 0; // x starts with a value of 0 Set the limit value: x < 10; // Continue to execute loop while x is less than 10 Set the rate of change: x - x + 1 // After each time the loop is executed add one to x
+   Set the initial value: x = 0; // x starts with a value of 0 Note: You can use any number Set the limit value: x < 10; // Continue to execute loop while x is less than 10 Set the rate of change: x - x + 1 // After each time the loop is executed add one to x